Bob Hearts Abishola: Marketing

 On May 15, 2019, CBS released the first official trailer for the series.

 Broadcasting

-Bob Hearts Abishola premiered in United States on CBS and Canada on CTV on September 23, 2019.
+Bob Hearts Abishola premiered on CBS on September 23, 2019 and ended on May 6, 2024.

+Syndication

+The series made its broadcast syndication debut in local markets on September 9, 2024, with Cozi TV and Laff later adding the show to their schedules.
+Repeats also began airing on The CW on November 15, 2024.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported a 58% approval rating with an average rating of 6.75/10, based on 12 reviews.
 The website's critical consensus reads, "Groundbreaking, but unfortunately grating, Bob (Hearts) Abishola undermines its own progressive premise with underwhelming humor that relies too heavily on outdated stereotypes."
 Metacritic, which uses a weighted average, assigned a score of 57 out of 100 based on 10 critics, indicating "mixed or average reviews".